NourAMFouad/Financial_API/README.md

 when you write in terminal:
 python manage.py runserver
-you can find this
+you can find the webpage with a successful install message is displayed.

 <img src="1- runserver.png">

-Now you create your and run the server.
+Now you create your the server.

 In settings.py In settings.py file in root directory, define your app project by writing project name. by adding the appname in INSTALLED_APPS